FBartos/RoBMA/README.md

 - Bartoš, Otte, et al. (2023)
   (<https://doi.org/10.48550/arXiv.2306.11468>) outlines binomial-normal
-  Bayesian model-averaged meta-analysis for binary outcomes (+ develops empirical prior distributions for log OR, log RR, RD, and log HR in medical settings, also see Bartoš et al. (2021) for empirical prior distributions for Cohen’s d)
+  Bayesian model-averaged meta-analysis for binary outcomes (+ develops informed prior distributions for log OR, log RR, RD, and log HR in medical settings, also see Bartoš et al. (2021) for informed prior distributions for Cohen’s d, based on the Cochrane Database of Systematic Reviews)
 - Bartoš, Maier, Wagenmakers, et al. (2023) (<https://doi.org/10.1002/jrsm.1594>) describes the newest version of publication bias adjustment, RoBMA-PSMA, which combines selection